QLED TV Black Friday Deal 2021: Best Offer Today | The Manual

 - Chromecast built-in

-Elsewhere, the TCL 55-inch Class 5-Series QLED 4K TV is smart too.
-Google TV OS offers access to thousands of streaming apps so it’s a breeze to watch the best Netflix shows through the TV.
+Elsewhere, the TCL 55-inch Class 5-Series QLED 4K TV is smart, too.
+Google TV OS offers access to thousands of streaming apps, so it’s a breeze to watch the best Netflix shows through the TV.
 There’s also hands-free voice control with Alexa support so you can easily command your TV without having to grab the remote every time.
-Chromecast is built-in too so it’s simple to stream content via your Android or iOS device.
-Finally, gamers will love the auto game mode and variable refresh rate mode which means that you get a smoother, lag-free gaming experience.
+Chromecast is built-in too, so it’s simple to stream content via your Android or iOS device.
+Finally, gamers will love the auto game mode and variable refresh rate mode that mean you get a smoother, lag-free gaming experience.

 Should You Shop This QLED TV Black Friday Deal or Wait Until Cyber Monday?